signalsciences/SigSciApiPy/README.md

 ...
 ```

-### Example Usage
+### Example Command Line Usage

 Display help.

 `./SigSci.py -h`

-Return the most recent 100 rows for all tags.
+Return all requests that have been tagged in the last 6 hours.

 `./SigSci.py`

-Return the most recent 1000 rows within the last hour for all tags.
+Return all requests that have been tagged in the last 6 hours in CSV format.

-`./SigSci.py --limit 1000 --from =-1h`
+`./SigSci.py --format csv`

-Return the most recent 100 rows for specific tags.
+Return all requests that have been tagged in the last hour in CSV format.

-`./SigSci.py --tags SQLI XSS TRAVERSAL`
+`./SigSci.py --format csv --from=-1h`

-List all valid tags.
+Return all requests that have been tagged with SQLI, XSS, or TRAVERSAL starting at 4 hours ago until 2 hours ago.

-`./SigSci.py --list`
+`./SigSci.py --from=-4h --until=-2h --tags SQLI XSS TRAVERSAL`

 Retrieve agent metrics.